PLCnext/EdgeDevices/README.md

 |   6   |  [Cloud to OPC UA Write](06_Cloud_to_OPCUA.md)   |  Write data into OPCUA server from cloud (Azure/AWS/GCP)   |  [AnyCloud to OPC UA](SourceCode/Quickstart_Flows/QuickGuideFlows/Cloud_to_OPCUA.json)   |
 |     |     |     |     |

-## Docker Portainer App for Edge Devices
-Docker simplifies application deployment with containers, which contain all the necessary packages, that can be easily transported and installed as files.
-Containers ensure the separation and management of resources used on the EPC.
-This includes: code, runtime module, system tools, system libraries.

-Portainer removes the complexity associated with container orchestrators so anyone can exploit the power of containers.
-It can be used to set up environments, deploy applications and monitor application performance. <br>
-LINK TO APP

 ## Import Example-flows into Node-RED of your EPC 1502/1522
 1. <p> Connect to your Edge-PC via Ethernet and open the Edge-Cockpit. <br>
     Default: http://192.168.2.10/cockpit </p>